fetterollie/Tanzanian-Water-Wells/README.md

 1. The notebook in the main file uses the environment found in environment.yml
 2. The notebook used for mapping in the geopandas file uses the environment found in geoenvironment.yml
 ## Overview

 ## Business Understanding and Business Problem
-Build a classification model to predict whether a pump is functional, needs some repairs, or doesn't work at all.
-Data driven predictions will lead to more efficient maintenance operations and will ensure clean and potable water is available to communities across Tanzania.
+IHH Humanitarian Relief Foundation is an NGO that provides and maintains water wells in areas where clean water is inaccessible.
+Building an accurate classification model to predict whether a pump is functional, or in need of repairs will help to streamline their operations.
+These predictions will maximize their maintenance operations and will ensure clean and potable water is available to the people of Tanzania.

 ### Cost of Errors
 Tanzania has an area of 364,900 mi² which makes it the 30th largest country in the world.
 According to [trade.gov](https://www.trade.gov/country-commercial-guides/tanzania-construction), the managed national road network consists of 21058 miles of roadway, comprising 7944 miles of trunk and 13114 miles of regional roads.
-Due to the size of the country and the condition of infrastructure, it is important to only deploy maintenance and repair efforts to the locations that are positively in need of repair.
+Due to the size of the country, the condition of infrastructure, and a limited budget of both capital and manpower, it is important to only deploy maintenance and repair efforts to the locations that are positively in need of repair.

 Constructing a well in Tanzania can cost upwards of $10000 ([The Living Water Project](https://www.livingwaterwells.org/faqs)) depending on factors such as:
 - cost of goods and labor